 Sweet and creamy cheesecake ice cream, swirled with raspberry preserves and fresh raspberries.
-This Easy Homemade Ice Cream recipe is ready in under 30 minutes!
+This Easy Homemade Ice Cream recipe is ready in just under 30 minutes!
 It's perfect to serve on Valentine's day or any time of the year!

 I just love this recipe!
 Think of it as a mix of cheesecake, ice cream, raspberry preserves, and a blend of fresh raspberries.

-Just because we’re trying to eat healthier, doesn’t mean we have to deprive ourselves either.
-It’s all about moderation, which is why one serving size is only half of a cup.
+If you're trying to eat healthier, it doesn't mean you have to deprive yourself.
+It's all about moderation, which is why a single serving is ½ a cup.

 Raspberries are one of my daughter's favorite fruit.
 So when she asked me to make her some "fruity" ice cream, I knew I had to include them.

 I also knew she wanted it NOW, so I didn't want to mess around with making an egg-based/custard ice cream.